safe-global/safe-docs/pages/rpc-requirements.md

 # RPC Requirements

-### What are the RPC requirements for the Transaction Service? <a href="#what-are-the-rpc-requirements-for-the-tx-service" id="what-are-the-rpc-requirements-for-the-tx-service"></a>
+### What are the RPC requirements for the Transaction Service?

 To run the Transaction Service in **tracing mode** you will need a tracing compatible node: